Tidal (service): Platform exclusivity

 A selling point for Tidal as compared with other streaming services such as Spotify and Pandora Radio is the exclusive content available from the artists who co-own the company, as well as others.
 Exclusive content available on the relaunch of Tidal included Rihanna's single "Bitch Better Have My Money", The White Stripes debut television appearance, Daft Punk's Electroma (2006), and playlists personally curated by Jay-Z, Beyoncé, Arcade Fire, and Coldplay.
-In 2015, Tidal stated on its Twitter feed that "lots of exclusive content [is] on the way".
+In 2015, Tidal stated on its Twitter (now X) feed that "lots of exclusive content [is] on the way".

 Jay-Z's catalogue was not available on Spotify but was almost entirely exclusive on Tidal until 2019, his 50th birthday.